ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 the `:plugins` section in Ceedling project configuation options.

-Many users find that the handy-dandy [Command Hooks plugin] [command-hooks-plugin] is often enough to meet their needs.
+Many users find that the handy-dandy [Command Hooks plugin] [command-hooks] is often enough to meet their needs.
 This plugin allows you to connect your own scripts and tools to Ceedling build steps.

 As mentioned, you can create your own plugins.
 See the [guide] [custom-plugins] for how to create custom plugins.

-[custom-plugins]: CeedlingCustomPlugins.md
-[ceedling-plugins]: plugins/
-[command-hooks-plugin]: plugins/command_hooks/README.md
+[//]: # (Links in this section already defined above)

 ## Ceedling's built-in plugins, a directory

 ### Ceedling plugin `stdout_pretty_tests_report`

-This plugin is meant to tbe the default for printing test results to the console.
+[This plugin][stdout_pretty_tests_report] is meant to tbe the default for printing test results to the console.
 Without it, readable test results are still produced but are not nicely formatted and summarized.

 Plugin output includes a well-formatted list of summary statistics, ignored and failed tests, and any extraneous output (e.g. `printf()` statements or